search icon

 What businesses pay franchise taxes?

 Not every business owes a franchise tax, but this varies by state.
 In general, businesses that are officially formed by registering with the state must pay a franchise tax.
 For example, corporations, LLCs, limited partnerships, and limited liability partnerships must register with the state and pay a franchise tax.
-These businesses owe franchise tax in their home state and any other state they’re doing business in that has a franchise tax.
-So, if you do business in multiple states, you may have to pay multiple franchise taxes.
+These businesses owe franchise tax in their home state, and any other state in which they’re doing business that has a franchise tax.
+So, if a company does business in multiple states, it may have to pay multiple franchise taxes.

 Foreign entities, which are businesses registered in a different state, also often pay franchise taxes.

 Sole proprietorships, general partnerships, and non-profit organizations are often exempt from franchise taxes.
 Failing to pay a state’s franchise tax comes with serious penalties, like hefty fines or even losing the right to conduct business in the state.
-So, you need to check with the state to know for sure whether you’re required to pay franchise taxes or not.
+So, business owners need to check with the state to know for sure whether they’re required to pay franchise taxes or not.

 Recommended: Can You Get The Things You Want By Owning A Franchise?